animir/node-rate-limiter-flexible/README.md

 Block strategy is against DDoS attacks.
 Redis is quite fast.
 It can process over 10k requests per second.
-However, performance still depends on amount of requests per seconds.
+However, performance still depends on amount of requests per second.

 We don't want latency to become 3, 5 or more seconds.
 RateLimiterRedis provides a block strategy to avoid too many requests to Redis during DDoS attack.